W ondering how to add custom code in WordPress?

 Then, click the Import button.

 That’s a wrap!
-We hope this tutorial helped you learn how to add custom code in WordPress.
+I hope this article helped you learn how to add custom code in WordPress in the safest possible way.

 If you enjoyed this article, you may want to check out our post on how to create a custom WordPress theme for your blog, no coding required.